getsentry/reflux-alerts/README.rst

-This project is a work in progress and is not yet functional.
+This project is a work in progress.

+An attempt to implement reusable flash message / alerting using the React + Reflux stack.

 .. code-block:: jsx